NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 workflow definition, while the last is a *process*, equivalent to Snakemake's rules.
 Let's go through the last two in more detail!

+> **Nextflow and whitespace** <br>
+> Unlike Snakemake, Nextflow is not indentation-sensitive.
+In fact, Nextflow
+> doesn't care at all about whitespace, so go ahead and use it in whatever
+> manner you think is easiest to read and work with!
+Do keep in mind that
+> indentations and other types of whitespace *does* improve readability, so it's
+> generally not a good idea to forego it entirely, even though you can.

 ## Process definitions

 There are quite a few similarities between Snakemake's rules and Nextflow's